rajeevsd123/ai-case-study/README.md

-With a focus on improving Women's Health outcomes globally, Presagen's first product, Life Whisperer, is being used by IVF clinics globally to improve pregnancy outcomes for couples struggling with fertility.
+With a focus on improving Women's Health outcomes globally, Presagen's first product, **Life Whisperer**, is being used by IVF clinics globally to improve pregnancy outcomes for couples struggling with fertility.
 With a vision of creating the largest network of clinics, patients, and medical data from around the world, Presagen is driving the future of AI Enhanced Healthcare.

 Life Whisperer is a world-leader in the application of AI in IVF.
 The Life Whisperer Genetics AI-based embryo assessment tool is the first to be commercialized in a series of applications that encompass the complete IVF journey.
 Life Whisperer aims to improve IVF success rates at every point and, as a result, reduce time-to-pregnancy, making IVF more affordable and accessible to patients globally.